 Pet sitting someone’s precious fur-baby is a big responsibility.
 Not only do you need to form a relationship with the pup you’re minding, but you also need to know exactly what you need to do to provide them with the best possible care.

-To ensure that every pet sitting booking runs smoothly, it pays to prepare for your first meet-and-greet with the client and their pup.
+To ensure that every pet sitting booking runs smoothly, it pays to prepare for your first meet-and-greet with the pet parent and their pup.
 Keep reading for our simple checklist of the questions you need to ask, and the details you need to provide, to help you tackle your first pet sitting job with confidence.

 First things first: it’s time to say hello to the pet parent.
 Remember, this person is looking for someone they can trust to look after their fur-kid, not to mention welcome into their home while they’re away, so making a good impression is vital.

 First meetings with strangers can always be a little awkward, but just relax and be yourself.
 If you can show that you’re friendly, organized, and a bona fide dog lover, you’ll go a long way towards putting the client’s mind at ease.

 The pet parent will also want to know a bit more about you, so you may want to fill them in on: